 Fresh Herbs

-The difference between herbs and spices is where they are obtained from a plant.
+The difference between herbs and spices is where they are obtained from on a plant.
 Herbs are obtained from the leafy and green part of the plant.
 Spices are obtained from parts of the plant other than the leafy part, such as roots, stems, flowers, fruits, seeds or bark.

 In some cases, both an herb and spice may come from the same plant.
 Dill is an example of this.
 The seeds from the dill plant are spices, while the stalk of the plant is an herb.
 While both herbs and spices may be used for the purpose of flavoring food, spices are generally stronger in flavor, so a smaller quantity is needed for flavoring.